BBQ Chicken In A Foil Bag.

 What else did we really need?

-I never remember having much of a wardrobe or various clothes that I could choose from.
-My mother was constantly doing laundry and to save an extra dime she rarely used the clothes dryer.
-There were always racks of wet laundry hung up to dry in our bedroom.
-I can never forget that nauseous chlorine smell from all the wet laundry and the smell would slowly dissipate as our clothes dried.
+I never remember having much of a wardrobe that I could choose from.
+My mother was constantly doing laundry and to save an extra dime she never used the clothes dryer.
+There were always racks of wet laundry hung up to dry in our bedrooms.
+I will never forget that nauseous chlorine smell from all the wet laundry while the smell would slowly dissipate as our clothes dried.

 I now had choices.